JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 Having a shared file interface makes it possible to build programs that are **composable**.
 The output of one program can be the input of another program.
-The UNIX family of operating systems provides three files by default whenever a program is executed:
+The Unix family of operating systems provides three files by default whenever a program is executed:

-- standard in `stdin`
+- Standard Input  - `stdin`
-- standard out `stdout`
+- Standard Output - `stdout`
-- standard error `stdout`
+- Standard Error  - `stdout`

 Two of these files are opened in write-only mode; `stdout` and `stderr`, while `stdin` is opened read-only.
 We see this in action whenever we use